-- A. A student must be registered by a parent who has bona fide residence in Howard County.
-The following documentation must be presented at the time of registration.
-All documents should be originals. - 1.
+- A. A student will be registered by a parent who has established bona fide residence in Howard County.
+The following documentation will be provided during the registration process.
+(Exceptions are made for homeless students; see Policy 9300 Homeless Children and Youth.)
+If the online registration tool is used, registration is not complete until original proof of parent identity is provided. - 1.
 Proof of student's date of birth